 UofT has three campuses, all of which are located in the Greater Toronto Area (GTA).
 While the main campus, St. George, is located in downtown Toronto, the university also has campuses in Mississauga and Scarborough.

-The University of Alberta (UofA) is one of the leading institutes when it comes to the top Canadian universities for engineering.
-Located in Edmonton, Alberta, the city also offers a low cost of living.
-As a result, if you decide to go to UofA, you will be getting a well-respected degree while also being able to manage affordable living expenses.
+The University of Alberta (UofA) is one of the leading institutes when it comes to top Canadian universities for engineering.
+Located in Edmonton, Alberta, the city also has a low cost of living.
+As a result, if you decide to go to UofA, you will obtain a well-respected degree while managing affordable living expenses.

 University of Western Ontario

 Western is known for having a great student life.
-The university has many resources that help students balance their studies with their social life.
+The university has many resources that help students balance their studies and social life.
 These resources help students manage their studies and not get overwhelmed.
-The university gives a lot of importance to extracurriculars such as student clubs and intramurals.
+The university places importance on extracurriculars such as student clubs and intramurals.
 These factors, combined with a remarkable engineering program make Western one of the top universities in Canada for engineering students.

 The Ivey Business School is also located on the Western University campus.
 It is one of the best business schools in Canada.
 96% of Ivey graduates get job offers right away.
 Additionally, many of them reach high positions in their companies.